GauravDhuri/missingskill-learning/javascript/ES6.md

 ## <span class="header2">Destructuring</span>

-Destructuring in JS is a method that helps us upack values from arrays and properties from objects into variables.
+Destructuring in JS is a <span class="highlight">method that helps us upack values from arrays and properties from objects into variables</span> .

 Why is destructuring needed ?
 Many-a-times it can happen that arrays can be complexly nested which makes information access very tedious epecially when we might not need the entire informatioin but rather only a part of information.
 Here Destructuring can help us map elements that we are interested in while ignoring the other elements.